chuv-ssrc/bam-server-scala/README.md

 1. A way to query remote BAM files securely, according to user permissions;
 2. An example widget that displays read alignments the user can access to;
-3. Compatibility with any OAuth2-based authorization server.
+3. Compatibility with any OAuth2, token-based authorization server.

 Bam-server is written in Scala using the Play framework, and in itself represents only the resource server in the OAuth2 diagram.
 It communicates with a local database